CertiKProject/zkwasm-fv/README.md

 ```

 The axioms in the Model files thus represent the various constraints from the Rust files under `zkWasm/crates/zkwasm/blob/main/src/circuits/`.
-Specifically there are four different sources of axioms: per-row gates (defined in the various `mod.rs` files), assignments to "fixed" columns in the tables (from the `assign.rs` files) and equality/permutation constraints between table cells (from various files but often `configure.rs`).
+Specifically, there are four different sources of axioms: per-row gates (defined in the various `mod.rs` files), assignments to "fixed" columns in the tables (from the `assign.rs` files) and equality/permutation constraints between table cells (from various files but often `configure.rs`).
 Finally, there are also axioms representing assumptions we make about Wasmi behavior.
 The Model files have comments explaining where the various axioms come from.

-### Translating gates
+### Translating Gates

-In order to translate the Halo2 circuits into Coq one could take two approaches: either modify Halo2 to pretty-print the circuit formulas, or manually translate them from the Rust code to equivalent Coq.
+In order to translate the Halo2 circuits into Coq, one could take two approaches: either modify Halo2 to pretty-print the circuit formulas, or manually translate them from the Rust code to equivalent Coq.
 We followed the latter approach, writing code that corresponds to the various Rust macros in zkWasm.
 The idea is that by keeping the Coq code similar to the Rust source code, rather than the processed circuits, it will be easier to understand the Coq development while working on it.
 Thus for example, the zkWasm Rust code fragment

 ```rust
 macro_rules! acc_u32_if_popcnt {